 Auto seller uses a similar strategy in auto purchase financing.
 In this, they lure buyers with a promise of a 0% interest rate.
 But, very few buyers qualify for a 0% interest rate.

-Seller of computers and other high tech items also use bait and switch selling tactic.
-Since not all users are tech savvy, so when they enquire about the advertised product, the salesperson tries to confuse them with technical details and sell them another product.
+Sellers of computers and other high-tech items also use bait and switch selling tactics.
+Since not all users are tech-savvy, so when they enquire about the advertised product, the salesperson tries to confuse them with technical details and sell them another product.

 How to Identify?